databricks-solutions/caspers-kitchens/docs/_posts/2025-10-29-choosing-best-model-for-agent.md

 ```
 {% endraw %}

 These two judges are complementary.
 The trace-aware judge verifies factual accuracy against tool outputs.
 To do so, it needs access to the tool calls from the traces.
 The template judge assesses whether the reasoning is understandable to humans.
 It only needs access to the inputs and outputs to make this determination.

+For Casper's, this combination is critical.
+Decisions regarding delivery delays need grounding in actual timestamps and location data, while escalation decisions need clear reasoning that a human reviewer can act on.

 ## Running the Evaluation